qufeiz/FredSeriesAI/README.md

 ## Prerequisites
 - Python 3.11+ and a modern virtual environment tool (e.g., `uv`, `pip`, or `conda`).
-- AWS account with Bedrock access to Anthropic Claude models and a configured profile (the code references `AWSAdministratorAccess-112393354239`—change it or expose the same profile on your machine).
+- AWS account with Bedrock access to Anthropic Claude models and a configured profile.
 - FRED API key for charts/data (`FRED_API_KEY`).
 - Network access + credentials for the FRASER/Postgres databases that hold FOMC items and meeting decisions.
 - Optional but recommended: LangSmith account for tracing (`LANGSMITH_API_KEY`).